Onderwijslogistiek en Studievoortgang

 • If there is a blue #/# next to the task, you have already partially completed the workflow for that task.
 In the case of this screenshot, 4 of the 8 steps have already been completed.
 When you open the task, it will start where you left off.
 You can still manually go back through the steps in the task.

-Task start screen - beginning of the workflow
+Starting screen of a task - beginning of the workflow

 By clicking on the task, you start the corresponding workflow.
 The first screen of the workflow consists of a number of components: